 This Nutcracker sees two dancers play Clara – initially as a girl, later an adult version.
 Young Clara is presented with her Christmas gift from Drosselmeyer – a Nutcracker Doll – and dances happily before Freddie breaks it.
 Fortunately, Drosselmeyer fixes the doll and, as the guests leave, the children are sent to bed.

 While Clara sleeps, the Evil Mouse King creeps on-stage, delighting and frightening younger theatregoers in equal measure.
 Clara has a nightmare in which her Nutcracker is attacked by the Mouse King and, at midnight, the living room becomes a battlefield.
 Staging is simple but we have the conventional growing (just a bit underwhelming) Christmas tree – a very green and brightly-lit fir set centrally, upstage.
-This transformation cues the entrance of the ‘grown-up’ Clara (an impressive Laurretta Summerscales in the matinee performance I attended).
+This transformation cues the entrance of the ‘grown-up’ Clara (an impressive Laurretta Summerscales in the matinee performance that I attended).

 Angry mice with lashing tails and an army of marching soldiers make the battle a visual spectacle.
 The soldiers snap to attention, their backs ramrod straight, in stark contrast to the feral, ferocious mice who cavort around, led by the swaggering Evil Mouse King.
 Humour abounds as the mice use a mousetrap to fire a wedge of cheese at the soldiers, knocking them down like bowling pins.
 Reinforcements charge in on ‘horses’ (charming costumes echoing the hobbyhorses the boys ride in the party scene) while the Nutcracker – now a dashing soldier – is injured.